 White collar crimes are nonviolent offenses committed by business people, entrepreneurs, public officials and professionals, done in the commercial or business realm usually for financial gain.
 White collar offenses are often prosecuted in federal court, increasing the likelihood for lengthy prison time, substantial fines and other restitution.
-Federal crimes like this require a high level of skill and knowledge from an experienced Naples or Fort Lauderdale white collar crime lawyer.
+Federal crimes like this require a high level of skill and knowledge from an experienced Fort Lauderdale white collar crime lawyer.

 1. Money laundering

 The crime of money laundering is the willful act of concealing the origins of illegally obtained money by making it appear to have come from a different source.
 Money laundering charges fall under federal jurisdiction, and so those accused will be prosecuted by the federal government.
 Most common sources of illegal money are from illegal drug sales, corruption, fraud, and tax evasion.
 Other crimes, like drug trafficking, mortgage fraud, gambling, conspiracy, wire fraud, and mail fraud, often occur with money laundering.
 If convicted, you could face a prison sentence of up to 20 years, as well as other serious penalties.

 Embezzlement is the theft or misappropriation of funds that one has been entrusted with.
 Examples of embezzlement include an employee stealing money from a cash register or merchandise from a retail store, or heads of large companies taking large sums of money for their own investments.
 Federal embezzlement laws focus on theft from the federal government, and sometimes state and federal embezzlement laws overlap.
 Federal embezzlement charges depend on the type of money or property stolen.
 Penalties include a long prison sentence and significant fines.